BioinformaticsToolsmith/EnhancerDetector/README.md

 Matplotlib version: 3.8.3

+The Finetuning uses the above libraries including:

+Scikit-learn version: 1.3.0

-NOTE: These are the version the program was created on, future versions of these libraries may or may not work.
+NOTE: These are the versions the programs were created on, future versions of these libraries may or may not work.

 ## Parameters:
 EnhancerDetector uses four parameters: